-It’s that time again-the sun is shining, the grass is growing, and the temperature is heating up.
+It’s that time of year again.
+The sun is shining, the grass is growing, and the temperature is heating up.
 With the beginning of Spring, it also means that burger season is just around the corner.
 Grilling burgers can be really intimidating, especially if you’re a newbie.
 Do them wrong, and they can come out like bricks of coal or burgers of beef mush.
 I’ve had both issues in the past.
-So, how do you put make the best burgers EVER?
+So, how do you make the best burgers EVER?
 Here are a few things you need to know about crafting the best burger recipes.

 First off, you absolutely can cook your burgers on the stove.
 Sometimes it’s a pain to get the BBQ going before my husband gets home, so there are plenty of times that I have made juicy burgers right on my stove top in a cast iron pan.
 Or, you can open up the good old George Foreman Grill and grill it up!
 I really do like both methods if I’m not using our BBQ.

 When it comes to cooking your burgers, there are a few essential elements.
 Make sure to use canola oil, cast iron, and high heat if you’re cooking inside.
 Like I said, if you don’t have a smoker or BBQ ready, just turn up the heat on the stove!
-Use canola oil for all burger recipes because it has a neutral flavor.
-High heat can help seal in the flavor and keep them moist.
+Use canola oil for all burger recipes because of its neutral flavor.
+High heat will help seal in the flavor and keep the burgers moist.

-- Only flip it once!
+Then, only flip your burger once!
 Wait about three minutes before flipping.
-At this point, the burger should have formed enough of a crust that it wont fall apart upon flipping.
+At this point, the burger should have formed enough of a crust that it won’t fall apart upon flipping.
 Then wait another 3-4 minutes until it’s reached your preferred doneness.
 If you flip your burger more than once, you risk breaking them open and losing all the awesome juices.

-- Cook them the right amount of time!
-Pregnant women, nursing women, or immune compromised people should eat their burgers well done (about eleven minutes total), but other than that, it’s your preference.
+Last, make sure to cook them the right amount of time!
+Pregnant women, nursing women, or immune-compromised people should eat their burgers well done (about eleven minutes total), but other than that, it’s your preference.
 If you like it rare and mooing, then take them out at about five minutes.
 If you prefer them medium-medium well, you’re looking at approximately 8-9 minutes.
 Check for an internal temp between 145-160 degrees.

-- Toppings can make or break your burger.
-Put too many on, and you’ll loose the meat.
+Toppings can make or break your burger.
+Put too many on, and you’ll lose the meat.
 Too few and it can taste a little too much like a cow sandwich.
 Try adding some potato chips for a pleasant and salty crunch, along with some onions, pickles, lettuce, and tomatoes.

 Tips via TodayShow